-Other medicines and Etoricoxib Tablets
+Other medicines and Etoricoxib

-Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines, including medicines obtained without a prescription.
+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.

-In particular if you are taking any of the following medicines, your doctor may want to monitor you to check that your medicines are working properly, once you start taking etoricoxib:
+In particular if you are taking any of the following medicines, your doctor may want to monitor you to check that your medicines are working properly, once you start taking Etoricoxib:

-- medicines that thin your blood (anticoagulants), such as warfarin - rifampicin (an antibiotic) - methotrexate (a drug used for suppressing the immune system, and often used in rheumatoid arthritis) - cyclosporin or tacrolimus (drugs used for suppressing the immune system) - lithium (a medicine used to treat some types of depression) - medicines used to help control high blood pressure and heart failure called ACE inhibitors and angiotensin receptor blockers, examples include enalapril and ramipril, and losartan and valsartan - diuretics (water tablets) - digoxin (a medicine for heart failure and irregular heart rhythm) - minoxidil (a drug used to treat high blood pressure) - salbutamol tablets or oral solution (a medicine for asthma) - birth control pills (the combination may increase your risk of side effects) - hormone replacement therapy (the combination may increase your risk of side effects) - aspirin (acetylsalicylic acid), the risk of stomach ulcers is greater if you take etoricoxib with aspirin. - aspirin for prevention of heart attacks or stroke: etoricoxib can be taken with low-dose aspirin.
-If you are currently taking low-dose aspirin to prevent heart attacks or stroke, you should not stop taking aspirin until you talk to your doctor - aspirin and other non-steroidal anti-inflammatory drugs (NSAIDs): do not take high dose aspirin or other anti-inflammatory medicines while taking etoricoxib.
+- medicines that thin your blood (anticoagulants), such as warfarin - rifampicin (an antibiotic) - methotrexate (a medicine used for suppressing the immune system, and often used in rheumatoid arthritis) - ciclosporin or tacrolimus (medicines used for suppressing the immune system, e.g. after organ transplant) - lithium (a medicine used to treat some types of depression) - medicines used to help control high blood pressure and heart failure called ACE inhibitors and angiotensin receptor blockers, examples include enalapril and ramipril, and losartan and valsartan - diuretics (water tablets) - digoxin (a medicine for heart failure and irregular heart rhythm) - minoxidil (a medicine used to treat high blood pressure) - salbutamol tablets or oral solution (a medicine for asthma) - birth control pills (the combination may increase your risk of side effects) - hormone replacement therapy (the combination may increase your risk of side effects) - acetylsalicylic acid, the risk of stomach ulcers is greater if you take Etoricoxib with acetylsalicylic acid. - acetylsalicylic acid for prevention of heart attacks or stroke: Etoricoxib can be taken with low-dose acetylsalicylic acid.
+If you are currently taking low-dose acetylsalicylic acid to prevent heart attacks or stroke, you should not stop taking acetylsalicylic acid until you talk to your doctor. - acetylsalicylic acid and other non-steroidal anti-inflammatory drugs (NSAIDs): do not take high dose acetylsalicylic acid or other anti-inflammatory medicines while taking Etoricoxib.